grafana/grafana/docs/sources/panels/field-configuration-options.md

 1. Click **Add override**.
 1. Select a filter option to choose which fields the override applies to.

-   **Note:** Currently you can only match by name, so after you choose the filter, select which field it applies to in the dropdown list.
+   **Note:** Currently you can only match by name, so after you choose the filter, select which field it applies to from the dropdown list.

 1. Click **Add override property**.
 1. Select the [field option](#field-options) you want to apply.